www.learn-to-play-rock-guitar.com

 Guitar Notes For Beginner Rock Guitar Players

-As you look at the diagrams below, the first chart in each section shows where the major guitar notes are located on the strings.
+As you look at the diagrams below, the first chart in each section shows where the natural guitar notes are located on the strings.
 The second chard shows which finger you press on the fingerboard to play the note.

 It's important to pay attention to the fingers you use to play each note.
 That's why I have an additional chart showing which finger should be used for each note.
 You can review my ground rules for how I note everything on the getting started page.